coderside/CoderSide/README.rst

 Drawbacks
 ---------

-| CoderGuy doesn't work like we would want in a clustered environment.
+| CoderSide doesn't work like we would want in a clustered environment.
 | Why ?

 | There are two main issues :